MOBergeron/nearby-API/README.md

 First, you have to install python 2.7.
 It is quite easy depending on your OS.

 Then, run the following command to install dependencies :
-`pip install flask flask-wtf flask-pymongo flask-cors google-api-python-client boto3`
+`pip install flask flask-wtf flask-pymongo flask-cors google-api-python-client boto`

 Make `run.py` executable with `chmod +x run.py`.